Wii: Third-party development

 The Wii's success caught third-party developers by surprise due to constraints of the hardware's distinct limitations; this led to apologies for the quality of their early games.
 In an interview with Der Spiegel, Ubisoft's Yves Guillemot and Alain Corre admitted that they made a mistake in rushing out their launch game, promising to take future projects more seriously.
 An executive for Frontline Studios stated that major publishers were wary of releasing exclusive games for the Wii, due to the perception that third-party companies were not strongly supported by consumers.
 1UP.com editor Jeremy Parish stated that Nintendo was the biggest disappointment for him in 2007.
-Commenting on the lack of quality third-party support, he stated that the content was worse than its predecessors, resulting in "bargain-bin trash".
+Commenting on the lack of quality third-party support for the Wii, he stated that the content was worse than its predecessors, resulting in "bargain-bin trash".

 Additionally, the lack of third-party support also came from the fact that first-party games released by Nintendo were too successful, and developers were having issues with competing.
 Game developers, such as Rod Cousens, CEO of Codemasters were having issues with the slow sales on the Wii.
 The Nikkei Business Daily, a Japanese newspaper, claimed that companies were too nervous to start or continue making games for the console, some of which considering the Wii to be a fad that will eventually die down in popularity.
-Nintendo considered why this was the case was due to the fact that they "know the Wii's special characteristics better than anyone", and began developing the games for the console long before its release, giving them a head start.
+Nintendo believed this was the case because they "[knew] the Wii's special characteristics better than anyone", and began developing the games for the console long before its release, giving them a head start.

 Due to struggling sales during 2010, developers began creating alternative options.
 Capcom took note of the difficulty of making money on the Wii, and shifted their content to making fewer games, but with higher quality.
 According to Sony, many third-party developers originally making games for the Wii started focusing attention more of the PlayStation 3 and Xbox 360.